jtpack/Blue-and-Pink-Synth-Editor/README.md

 # Blue and Pink Synth Editor
 A full-featured editor for the Dreadbox Nymphes synthesizer.

-## This is BETA software.
-It may take some work to get it working for you.

 If you encounter any problems, please create an issue here: https://github.com/jtpack/Blue-and-Pink-Synth-Editor/issues.
 I will do my best to help.

-If you would like to join the beta testing discord server for Blue and Pink Synth Editor, send me an email at blueandpinksyntheditor+betatest@gmail.com
+If you would like to join the Blue and Pink Synth Editor discord server for Blue and Pink Synth Editor, there is an invitation link inside the app, on the Settings page.

-2024, Scott Lumsden
+2025, Scott Lumsden

 # Platforms